\"Writing.Com

 The Shepherd led them towards the mountains.
 He told them of a place where they would soon all live forever in paradise.
 A city in the high mountains made of milk and honey, blood and flesh, enough to last them an eternity.
 He worked them into a frenzy and drove them hard towards Denver.

-“Shepherd, the people are worried about food,” said a man that had become less and less human with each passing day.
+“Shepherd, the people are worried about food,” said a man who had become less and less human with each passing day.
 “We have entered no town or city for a week, and grow ravenous.
 Even now, they squabble and fight among themselves.
 Tell us, when will we arrive at the promised land?”

 “Soon, Daniel, very soon,” he said.
 “You must pick out the least worthy among us.
 They will be sacrificed to the congregation.”